 By consciously exploring the energy in your pelvis, learning to liberate sexual energy and release tension during pregnancy you open the way not just for easy and pleasurable birthing, but for a lifetime of enhanced sexual health and wellbeing.
 Enjoy!

-Dr Peta Elmer is a Traditional Chinese Medicine practitioner who specializes in pregnancy, birth and postnatal wellbeing.
+Dr Peta Bailey is a Traditional Chinese Medicine practitioner who specializes in pregnancy, birth and postnatal wellbeing.
 She’s studied normal, natural childbirth for over 20 years since preparing for the ecstatic birth of her second daughter.

 As an Ecstatic Birth Practitioner and Birth Mindset Mentor, she helps empower women to develop the inner resources and self-belief to achieve natural, pain free, drug free childbirth and avoid unnecessary intervention.
 She’s the creatrix of the upcoming online birth preparation course Breathe | Believe | Birth with Ease.